-Risks connected with the volatility of markets
+Risks connected with the volatility of markets on the performance of the UniCredit Group

 In recent years globally, the financial system suffered from considerable volatility and great uncertainty.

 The high degree of uncertainty and volatility, including in the countries where the Group operates, has led to significant distortions of the financial markets and a high degree of volatility in the bond and share market, making access to these markets increasingly complex with a consequent rise in credit spreads and the cost of funding.
 This context also led to a reduction in the depth of the market with a consequent fall in the realisation value resulting from the disposal of financial assets.